-Here’s the thing about having a blog, being an influencer, or whatever you want to call it—it does not come with an unlimited budget for buying clothing, travel, accessories, skincare, etc., nor does every single brand I wear send me free clothing.
+Blogging, and life, do not come with an unlimited budget for buying clothing, travel, accessories, skincare, etc., nor does every single brand I wear send me free clothing.
 I wish.
 I posted an Instastory about my current, and very real, addiction to PopChips, and voila, a giant box of PopChips landed on my doorstep.
 If that happened every time I wore a brand, I may not be writing this post.
 (Revolve, Faithfull the Brand, Rebecca Taylor, Parker, where are you guys? ) While I have been fortunate enough to work with some amazing brands that send me complimentary clothing and accessories, I do have a budget like everyone else and I want to wear things in my closet more than once, even it has been posted to Facebook, Instagram, Twitter, Snapchat.

 For this, I am wearing all of what I had on for the work look, minus the blazer.
 This is an easy, simple, casual look, and is a go-to for me.
 While I am technically wearing a t-shirt and jeans, because I have on coated denim and booties, along with the belt and fun clutch, it gives the outfit a more upscale look than if I had on traditional denim and t-shirt.
 The accessories are key.
-Add in a different bracelet, fun chandelier earrings and cute clutch and the outfit can easily take you through the day.
+Add in a different bracelet, fun chandelier earrings (linked a pair here), cute clutch and the outfit can easily take you through the day.

 Chambray All Day

-This is an easy weekend look, or casual dinner look.
+This is an easy weekend look or casual dinner look.
 I love chambray and coated denim together.
 It pairs down the coated denim, but the jeans still give it an extra edge because of the sheen, making it work for day or night.
-You’ll notice the belt is the same, but reversed.
+You’ll notice the belt is the same but reversed.
 I added black booties and a cross-body bag.
 Not a lot of changes between any of the three looks shown.
-You don’t need to have a huge wardrobe, but get a few staples and swap accessories and shoes.
+You don’t need to have a huge wardrobe but get a few staples and swap accessories and shoes.
 If you love chambray as much as I do, take a look to see it paired with traditional denim.

 For spring and summer, you will almost always see me in red, white or blue.
 Come fall and winter, it’s black and grey.
 I could live in all black for those two seasons.
 There is something about all black that always looks fantastic.
 It’s slimming, it’s polished, it’s a no-brainer—you actually don’t have to think to make this work, and you likely have some variation of this already.
-I have on a very inexpensive button down that I love and have in multiple colors.
+I have on a very inexpensive button-down that I love and have in multiple colors.
 It’s the best fit and the fabric does not wrinkle.
 I swapped out the booties for a fun pair of heels to give this look a twist and a little pop.
 I would wear this to work or dinner and a date.
-This is a go-to, and does not require a lot of effort.
+This is a go-to and does not require a lot of effort.
 For a bag, the clutch I had on above works, or add in a clutch in a fun pop of color like red or a bold yellow, stripes or camo.

 The only difference between this and the first two looks shown is the vest.
 Any faux fur vest will work.
-Brown, grey, black, multi-colored or a solid bordeaux.
+Brown, grey, black, multi-colored, or a solid Bordeaux.
 This outfit is great for Apres Ski, but if you don’t ski or Apres, this is still super cute for a night out with the girls or a date night.
-It’s simple, easy and chic.
+It’s simple, easy, and chic.